Gas explosion in central China kills at least 12 - News Break

 Gas explosion in central China kills at least 12

-BEIJING — (AP) — At least 12 people were killed and 39 seriously injured Sunday after a gas line explosion tore through a residential neighborhood in central China.
+At least 12 people were killed and 39 others seriously injured when a gas pipeline explosion tore through a residential neighbourhood in central China on Sunday.

-Responders to the early morning blast in the city of Shiyan in Hubei province sent more than 150 people to the hospital, according to officials quoted by state media.
+Emergency services responding to the early-morning blast in the city of Shiyan in Hubei province sent more than 150 people to hospital, according to officials quoted by state media.

 The cause of the explosion remains under investigation.

-Stall keepers and customers buying breakfast and fresh vegetables at a food market were the majority of victims when the explosion hit shortly after 6 a.m., according to the reports.
-The blast struck a two-story building built in the early 1990s, which includes pharmacies, restaurants and other businesses.
+Stall holders and customers buying breakfast and fresh vegetables in a food market were the main victims when the blast happened shortly after 6am, according to the reports.

+The explosion struck a two-storey building constructed in the early 1990s, which includes pharmacies, restaurants and other businesses.
 More than 900 people were evacuated from the area.

 Images showed rescuers climbing over broken concrete slabs to reach those trapped inside.